ANNOUNCEMENTS: Concerts, MLK, teen night out, resist, retreat…

 Monday, January 16

-Community Service in Honor of Rev. Dr. Martin Luther King Jr. – 10:00 am-1:00 pm, two projects/locations: 1.)
+Community Service in Honor of Rev. Dr. Martin Luther King Jr. – 10 am-1 pm, two projects/locations: 1.)
 Takoma Woods or 2.)
 Dorothy’s Woods.
 Students can earn SSL credit.
 More info.

 A Pot-Luck Supper & Evening of Singing to Honor the Life and Promise of Dr. King – 5:00 -7:30 pm, Supper: 5-6 pm Songfest: 6-7:30 pm, Takoma Park Middle school, 7611 Piney Branch Rd.
 More info.